SmartPracticeschool/SBSPS-Challenge-875-AI-Recruiter-Shortlist-a-Suitable-candidate-for-specific-Job-Role/README.md

-    Powered by IBM Watson, our platform leverages state-of-the-art natural language understanding and machine learning techniques to deliver one of the industry's most robust and engaging conversational experience.Through open-ended, natural and dynamic conversations, we are able to gather deep candidate insights and help you hire fresh, data-driven talent for your pipeline.
+    Powered by IBM Watson, our platform leverages state-of-the-art natural language understanding and machine learning techniques to deliver one of the industry's most robust and engaging conversational experience.
+Through open-ended, natural and dynamic conversations, we are able to gather deep candidate insights and help you hire fresh, data-driven talent for your pipeline.
     <br>